 - Candidates whose applications are received after the deadline will be considered for admission, but not for funding.

-- Candidates for the research studentships (QMUL or ESRC) will be informed by close of business on Tuesday 16 February 2016 if they are to be invited for a funding interview and will be offered the choice being interviewed in person, over the telephone or via Skype.
-The interviews will take place Monday 22 February 2016 between 10:15 and 18:15.
+- Candidates for the Queen Mary Research Studentships will be informed by close of business on Monday 13 February 2017 if they are to be invited for a funding interview and will be offered the choice of being interviewed in person, over the telephone or via Skype.
+The interviews will take place on Monday 20 February 2017 between 09:30 and 18:00.

-- Decisions for funding will be made at the end of March and successful applicants will be informed shortly thereafter.
+- Decisions on funding will be made at the end of March and successful applicants will be informed shortly thereafter.